 Anniversary of the Stonewall Riots

 On June 28, 1969, the Stonewall Riots took place on Christopher Street in New York.
-Since then, protests and parades have taken place around the world, such as the Christopher Street Day Parade, to draw attention to the rights of lsbtiq+ people, “a struggle that the LGBTIQ+ movement continues to this day.” (“Die Geburtsstunde", 2019).
+Since then, protests and parades have taken place around the world, such as the Christopher Street Day Parade, to draw attention to the rights of LSBTIQ+ people, “a struggle that the LGBTIQ+ movement continues to this day.” (bpb 2019).
 The Stonewall riots are considered an origin for the LGBTIQ+ movement.

-In the 20th century, legislation for lsbtiq+ people was highly restrictive in the USA.
+In the 20th century, legislation for LGBTIQ+ people was highly restrictive in the USA.
 All homosexual acts and the wearing of 'non-gender-conforming' clothing were prohibited.
 Gay men, for example, feared sanctions and stays in penitentiaries.
 Lesbian women were victims of state-protected violence and often lost custody of their children.
-Violence, rape and discrimination were dangers that lsbtiq+ people were exposed to on a daily basis (Aichberger, 2019).
+Violence, rape and discrimination were dangers that LGBTIQ+ people were exposed to on a daily basis (Aichberger 2019).

 Riots in the context of a larger civil rights movement